 For more information, or to request a laptop travel kit, contact the CaTS Help Desk at 937-775-4827.
 You will be asked to sign a checkout agreement acknowledging your responsibilities and provide a FOAP for any accrued charges or damages to the equipment.
 Requests should be made at least three business days in advance; limited quantities are available.
-You are responsible for knowing the restrictions and following the laws of the country you are travelling to in regards to encryption technologies and internet use.
+You are responsible for knowing the restrictions and following the laws of the country you are traveling to in regards to encryption technologies and internet use.

 Who needs to be aware of export control (EC) restrictions?

 All faculty, staff and students would benefit from an awareness of export control restrictions.
 Sign up for an in-person training session or take the export control courses available through CITI

 What types of transactions or activities fall under EC restrictions?